RakanMyHusbando/game-acc-db-api/README.md

-# Warning !!!
-This project is still very much a work in progress.
-Furthermore, it does not yet have any error handling and does not check any regx.
+# Warning!!!
+This project is in progress.
 ---
 # Description
 Run `python main.py` inside the porject-folder.